Troth Bylaws v. 4.0

 The purposes of the Corporation are:

 3.1.
-To serve as a church or non-profit religious service organization for religious needs of its members in Heathen religion;
+To serve as a church or non-profit religious service organization [Note: The Troth is a 501(c)(3) charity, not a religious organization] for religious needs of its members in Heathen religion;

 3.2.
 To disseminate accurate knowledge about its history, beliefs, and practices;

 3.3.
-To train clergy and scholars in the practice and study of Heathen religion;
+To train clergy and scholars in the practice and study of Heathenry;

 3.4.
 To produce publications that educate, provide information on, and facilitate communication about Heathen religion;

 3.5.
-To facilitate and promote cooperation and community among non-discriminatory groups and individuals practicing Heathen religion;
+To facilitate and promote cooperation and community among inclusive groups and individuals practicing Heathenry;

-Membership in The Troth is open to men and women who profess and practice Heathen religion, where this membership affiliation is based on religious or cultural reasons, not for racial or political reasons.
+Membership in The Troth is open to anyone who is interested in Heathenry, where this membership affiliation is based on religious or cultural reasons, not for racial or political reasons.
 Discrimination, as defined above, shall not be practiced by The Troth, its programs, departments, officers, or any affiliated group, whether in membership decisions or the conduct of any of its activities.

 4.2.
 Membership Categories

-The Troth shall have three classes of members: New, Full, and Lifetime.
+The Troth shall have four classes of members: New, Full, Lifetime, and Complimentary

 4.2.1.
 New Members